Little Boy

 Little Boy was a type of atomic bomb created by the Manhattan Project during World War II.
 The name is also often used to describe the specific bomb (L-11) used in the bombing of the Japanese city of Hiroshima by the Boeing B-29 Superfortress Enola Gay on 6 August 1945, making it the first nuclear weapon used in warfare, and the second nuclear explosion in history, after the Trinity nuclear test.
-It exploded with an energy of approximately 15 ktonTNT and had an explosion radius of approximately 1.3 km which caused widespread death across the city.
-It was a gun-type fission weapon which used uranium that had been enriched in the isotope uranium-235 to power its explosive reaction.
+It exploded with an energy of approximately 15 ktonTNT and had an explosion radius of approximately 1.3 km which caused widespread death and destruction across the city.
+It was a gun-type fission weapon which used uranium that had been enriched in the fissile isotope uranium-235 to power its explosive reaction.

 Little Boy was developed by Lieutenant Commander Francis Birch's group at the Los Alamos Laboratory.
 It was the successor to a plutonium-fueled gun-type fission design, Thin Man, which was abandoned in 1944 after technical difficulties were discovered.
 Little Boy used a charge of cordite to fire a hollow cylinder (the "bullet") of highly enriched uranium through an artillery gun barrel into a solid cylinder (the "target") of the same material.
 The design was highly inefficient: the weapon used on Hiroshima contained 64 kg of uranium, but less than a kilogram underwent nuclear fission.
 Unlike the implosion design developed for the Trinity test and the Fat Man bomb design that was used against Nagasaki, which required sophisticated coordination of shaped explosive charges, the simpler but inefficient gun-type design was considered almost certain to work, and was never tested prior to its use at Hiroshima.

-After the war, numerous components for additional Little Boy bombs were built.
+After the war, components for additional Little Boy bombs were built.
 By 1950, at least five weapons were completed; all were retired by November 1950.
+The explosive yield of Little Boy has become a unit of energy commonly used for natural disasters such as volcanic eruptions and earthquakes, as well as other nuclear weapons.